CheckPointSW/sddc/README.md

 		* b64password: The base64 encoded password (for additional obscurity)

 	* If the host is either localhost or 127.0.0.1, and the user is omitted then the login will be done with the mgmt_cli tool "login-as-root" feature.

+	* custom-script: an optional script to run just before the policy is installed when a gateway is provisioned, and at the beginning of the deprovisionig process.
+When a gateway is added the script will be run with the keyword 'add', with the gateway name and the custom-parameters attribute in the template.
+When a gateway is deleted the script will run with the keyword 'delete' and the gateway name.
+In the case of a configuration update (for example, a load balancing configuration change or a template/generation change), the custom script will be run with 'delete' and later again with 'add' and the custom parameters.

 * templates: